- Are you accepting new clients?

 I want my spouse/significant other/family member to come in for an appointment.
 Can I schedule it for him?

 With the exception of someone who needs a parent or guardian throughout the scheduling and office visit process, the adult of concern, needs to personally put in the effort of scheduling an appointment.
 This demonstrates to me that they are sincerely interested and not being forced into an office visit.
 [Top]

 Usually Cannabis’ several therapeutic benefits can be matched by much less risky herbal medicines.
 If the ‘high’ from medicinal-Marijuana is undesirable, but the spasmolytic, stomachic, or sedative effects are wanted, then most clients will find herbal medicine a better choice.
 [Top]

 As long as it’s in the Tucson-area, and the residence (or a room within the residence) is distraction-free, I’ll consider it.
 The consultation fee for a house call is $250 (pre-pay and no sliding scale for house-calls).
 [Top]

-Cash, check, money order, and credit/debit cards.
+Cash, check, money order, credit/debit cards/payment apps (apple/google/etc.).
 I do not accept insurance/Medicare/Etc. [Top]